Is it safe for my child to go back to school?

 What additional cleaning will be in place to support infection control?

-The council has funded an increase in cleaning in all of our schools - each school will have increased cleaning at least twice per day which is required by the Scottish Government.
+Enhanced cleaning is in place.
 Cleaning will also have a focus on regular ‘touch points’ such as door handles.
 We have invested in specialist cleaning resources including ‘foggers’ for each of our schools which have been proven to provide safe and effective protection from COVID-19.
-East Lothian Council has supplied each school with a fogger which will be used once per day after the school is cleaned.
+East Lothian Council has supplied each school with a fogger.
 The fogger is not a substitute for cleaning and is intended as an additional mitigation on top of the rigorous cleaning measures in place.
 The disinfectant used is appropriate and safe for schools’ application and has been risk assessed in line with COSHH.
 The safety of our children and staff is our main priority and the council will continue to review the arrangements in place to ensure that we can mitigate the risk of transmission of COVID-19.

 These measures will support the ongoing health and safety of our children, young people and staff along with the ongoing need for good hygiene including washing hands thoroughly on a regular basis and making use of the hand sanitiser which will be available in all schools.